 - 2. The restrictions imposed by this order do not apply to any of the following: - (a) Places of public accommodation that offer food and beverage not for on-premises consumption, including grocery stores, markets, convenience stores, pharmacies, drug stores, and food pantries, other than those portions of the place of public accommodation subject to the requirements of section 1; - (b) Health care facilities, residential care facilities, congregate care facilities, and juvenile justice facilities; - (c) Crisis shelters or similar institutions; and - (d) Food courts inside the secured zones of airports. - 3.
-For purposes of this order:

-- (a) "Place of public accommodation" means a business, or an educational, refreshment, entertainment, or recreation facility, or an institution of any kind, whether licensed or not, whose goods, services, facilities, privileges, advantages, or accommodations are extended, offered, sold, or otherwise made available to the public.
-Place of public accommodation also includes the facilities of private clubs, including country clubs, golf clubs, boating or yachting clubs, sports or athletic clubs, and dining clubs. - (b) "Place of public amusement" means a place of public accommodation that offers indoor services or facilities, or outdoor services or facilities involving close contact of persons, for amusement or other recreational or entertainment purposes.
+For purposes of this order: - (a) "Non-essential personal care services" includes but is not limited to hair, nail, tanning, massage, traditional spa, tattoo, body art, and piercing services, and similar personal care services that require individuals to be within six feet of each other.
+This does not include services necessary for medical treatment as determined by a licensed medical provider. - (b) "Place of public accommodation" means a business, or an educational, refreshment, entertainment, or recreation facility, or an institution of any kind, whether licensed or not, whose goods, services, facilities, privileges, advantages, or accommodations are extended, offered, sold, or otherwise made available to the public.
+Place of public accommodation also includes the facilities of private clubs, including country clubs, golf clubs, boating or yachting clubs, sports or athletic clubs, and dining clubs. - (c) "Place of public amusement" means a place of public accommodation that offers indoor services or facilities, or outdoor services or facilities involving close contact of persons, for amusement or other recreational or entertainment purposes.
 A place of public amusement includes an amusement park, arcade, bingo hall, bowling alley, indoor climbing facility, skating rink, trampoline park, and other similar recreational or entertainment facilities. - 4.
-The director of the Department of Health and Human Services, the Michigan Liquor Control Commission, and the executive director of the Michigan Gaming Control Board must issue orders and directives and take other actions pursuant to law as necessary to implement this order. - 5.
-This order does not alter any of the obligations under law of an employer affected by this order to its employees or to the employees of another employer. - 6.
-Consistent with MCL 10.33 and MCL 30.405(3), a willful violation of this order is a misdemeanor.
+The director of the Department of Health and Human Services, the Michigan Liquor Control Commission, and the executive director of the Michigan Gaming Control

+Board must issue orders and directives and take other actions pursuant to law as necessary to implement this order.

+- 5. This order does not alter any of the obligations under law of an employer affected by this order to its employees or to the employees of another employer. - 6.
+The restrictions and requirements imposed by this order supplement, and must not be construed to diminish or relax in any way, the restrictions and requirements imposed by Executive Order 2020-59 or any executive order that may follow from it. - 7.
+Consistent with MCL 10.33 and MCL 30.405(3), a willful violation of this order is a misdemeanor. - 8.
+Executive Order 2020-43 is rescinded.